 3.2 Please describe any exceptions where, even though the jurisdictional thresholds are met, clearance is not required.

+There are none.
 Whenever a concentration meets the criteria for prior mandatory notification, a clearance decision from the Authority is necessary before the operation can be implemented.